Ugo5738/kgents/README.md

-# Agent-as-a-Service Platform
+# Kgents (Agent-as-a-Service) Platform

 ## Project Overview

-Agent-as-a-Service is a platform that enables you to visually build, deploy, and manage autonomous AI agents.
+Kgents is an Agent-as-a-Service platform that enables you to visually build, deploy, and manage autonomous AI agents.
 It combines Langflow for workflow design, FastAPI for serving APIs, and Supabase for persistent storage and real-time data.

 ## Tech Stack